MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - Digest: Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Towards Better Understanding Attribution Methods. [[paper]](https://arxiv.org/abs/2205.10435)
+  - Sukrut Rao, Moritz Böhle, Bernt Schiele. *CVPR 2022*
+  - Key Word: Post-hoc Attribution.
+  - Digest: Deep neural networks are very successful on many vision tasks, but hard to interpret due to their black box nature.
+To overcome this, various post-hoc attribution methods have been proposed to identify image regions most influential to the models' decisions.
+Evaluating such methods is challenging since no ground truth attributions exist.
+We thus propose three novel evaluation schemes to more reliably measure the faithfulness of those methods, to make comparisons between them more fair, and to make visual inspection more systematic.

 - B-cos Networks: Alignment is All We Need for Interpretability. [[paper]](https://arxiv.org/abs/2205.10268) [[code]](https://github.com/moboehle/b-cos)
   - Moritz Böhle, Mario Fritz, Bernt Schiele.
   - Key Word: Weight-Input Alignment.